elakamarcus/ruby/README.md

 ## compatability

-The code is designed for Ruby 2.3.0 and Nexpose 5.1.0 (gem)
+The code is designed for Ruby 2.3.0 and Nexpose 5.1.0 (gem).

 ## scripts